pghvlaans/sbotools/README.md

 Features include dependency handling, using a custom git branch for the upstream repository, reverse dependency search and rebuild, batch mode, gpg verification and more.
 See **sbotools(1)** for a startup guide.

+Script maintainers may be interested in the **[sbotest](https://github.com/pghvlaans/sbotest)** companion package for convenient reverse dependency build testing.

-This repository is for continuing **sbotools** development, and was forked from the [pink-mist repository](https://github.com/pink-mist/sbotools), which covered development from version 0.1 through version 2.7.
+This repository is an **sbotools** revival, and was forked from the [pink-mist repository](https://github.com/pink-mist/sbotools), which covered development from version 0.1 through version 2.7.
 A debt of gratitude is owed to the original author, Jacob Pipkin, longtime maintainer Andreas Guldstrand and major contributor Luke Williams.
 This software would not exist without their efforts.

 To make **sbotools** packages from the master branch, see [sbotools-git-slackbuild](https://github.com/pghvlaans/sbotools-git-slackbuild).
 For release **sbotools**, a SlackBuild is [available](https://slackbuilds.org/repository/15.0/system/sbotools/) at SlackBuilds.org.

 ## Most Recent Changes
-#### Post-Release
+#### 3.7 - 2025-07-04
   * Optimize queue construction: Shared dependency handling and rationalize_queue
   * Add setting ETC_PROFILE: Source executable \*.sh scripts in /etc/profile.d before running every SlackBuild
   * Download.pm: Change URI unescape positioning to accommodate potential %2F